leslieyjkim/ERF-Electronics_Repair_Forum_2024/PLAN.md

 ## User stories

 - A user can post a new question on the forum (Stretch)
-- A user can post a reply to an existing question
+- A user can post a reply to an existing question / cannot edit the reply
 - A user can like a reply (upvote) (Stretch)

 ## Data